-- MENA will be devoted to the research needs of those actively engaged in the study of the region regardless of institutional affiliation;
+- Is devoted to the research needs of those actively engaged in the study of the region regardless of institutional affiliation;

-- MENA will function as a documentation center, offering high-level, specialized research services tailored to the needs of researchers interested in the cultures, politics, economies, governments and current affairs of the region;
+- Functions as a documentation center, offering high-level, specialized research services tailored to the needs of researchers interested in the cultures, politics, economies, governments and current affairs of the region;

-- MENA will make available critical data, documents, analysis and current awareness materials in Arabic and other languages of the region as well as in Western languages;
+- Makes available critical data, documents, analysis and current awareness materials in Arabic, Farsi, and other languages of the region as well as in Western languages;

-- MENA will incorporate emerging technologies, streaming video and other digital formats to make available otherwise unavailable lectures, feature films, documentaries and the wide variety of digital documentation emerging on the web;
+- Incorporates emerging technologies, streaming video and other digital formats to make available otherwise unavailable lectures, feature films, documentaries and the wide variety of digital documentation emerging on the web;

-- MENA’s geographic scope will encompass Algeria, Bahrain, Egypt, Saudi Arabia, Iraq, Iran, Israel, the Palestinians and the Palestinian territories, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Syria, Tunisia, United Arab Emirates, Yemen, Qatar, and Turkey as it relates to the region.
+- Encompassses Algeria, Bahrain, Egypt, Saudi Arabia, Iraq, Iran, Israel, the Palestinians and the Palestinian territories, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Syria, Tunisia, United Arab Emirates, Yemen, Qatar, and Turkey as it relates to the region.

 MENA: Existing Resources

-The Gelman Library already has acquired significant historical resources that serve as a foundation for research on the Middle East, including the extensive collection of historical books on the Middle East dating to the 19th and 20th centuries purchased from the Middle East Institute; impressive collections of rare materials from the Middle East, including pre-1900 printed works, 17th Century manuscripts, an extensive collection of antiquarian maps; the 22,000-volume Kiev Collection of Judaica; and an extensive retrospective collection of Mediterranean archeological resources, including significant coverage of Egypt and Palestine.
+The MENA Resource Center hosts significant historical resources that serve as a foundation for research on the Middle East and Islamc studies.
+This includes the Mahdavi Damghani collection, consisting of over 4,000 volumes of original sources on Islamic laws and jurisprudence, theology, philosophy, language, literature and history in Persian and Arabic; an extensive collection of rare historical publications on the Middle East dating to the 19th and 20th centuries purchased from the Middle East Institute; impressive collections of rare materials from the Middle East, including pre-1900 printed works, 17th Century manuscripts, and an extensive collection of antiquarian maps; the 22,000-volume Kiev Collection of Judaica; and an extensive retrospective collection of Mediterranean archeological resources, including significant coverage of Egypt and Palestine.